TillMacher/apscale_gui/README.md

 ### The interace
 When loading a project you will be greeted by the APSCALE home window.

-From here a multiude of DNA metabarcoding related tools can be started.
+From here a multitude of DNA metabarcoding related tools can be started.

-Check out the Tutorual for a more detailed overview of the respective tools (COMING SOON).
+Check out the Tutorial for a more detailed overview of the respective tools (COMING SOON).
 <img src="https://github.com/TillMacher/apscale_gui/blob/master/_data/apscale_gui.png" width="60%" height="60%">

 ### Running apscale: All-in-One Analysis